 - you can go to www.householdresponse.com/doncastermbc and mark someone to be deleted by ticking the “Elector no longer resident” box beside their name

-- you can cross out the person’s name on the paper form and return it in the prepaid envelope
+- you can cross out the person’s name on the paper form and return it to us in the prepaid envelope provided

 The property is empty.
 Do I have to return the form?

 Yes, we need a response confirming the property is empty.
 Failure to do so will result in further reminders being sent out.

 If there are no names listed on the form you can use one of the no change responses to declare that the property is still empty.
 If there are names listed on the form they must be deleted. (see above - I need to delete someone at this address) and tick the box to declare that the property is empty.